 Despite the colorful innocent look of the series, the backstory is pretty depressing.
 The "Mushroom War" was somehow related to nuclear explosions which destroyed almost all of Earth, almost killed out humans (Finn is said to be the last human alive), and more or less reverted technology back several stages for a while.

-Not to mention it was the Mushroom War that created the lich and reintroduced magic with the use of some scary bombs.
+It was the Mushroom War that created the lich and reintroduced magic with the use of some scary bombs.
 The Land of Ooo looks bright and cheerful but it is a total crap sack death world hidden underneath.

 "Mushroom War" would be an easy situation to see as nuclear in a roundabout way.
 What with large bombs and mushroom clouds and all.
 "Ooo" could even be reminiscent of a person in pain after a bomb.
 Dark, huh?